 The Voigtlander is definitely a gem.
 Its arrival in my kit brought some extreme night and day difference in the way I work with manual focus lens.
 It has become my go to lens for serious image creation in situations where I require autofocus less.
 58mm is a focal length that gives more intention, respect and intimacy to a subject than a 50mm while still suggesting a working distance similar to the wider brother.
 As with all manual lenses hard to use, the payoff of mastery is supremely high.

 Now rating this fight based on lenses of exclusively at 50mm, the Planar 50mm would win on all but at sharpness at f2 as demonstrated in the girl with bike scene.
 While the technical involvement is higher than with any other lens in this comparison, the payoff of mastery is definitely higher than with Nikkor lenses.
 It could very well complement the AF-D 1.4 in superior rendition when autofocus isn't needed, probably for most portraits of humans.

 Deciding between the Voigtlander than the Zeiss really comes down to how you prioritize sharpness as the Zeiss will achieve a technically sharp result at the point of focus at f2.2 (Voigtlander gets there at f2) and edge to edge at f4 (Voigtlander gets there at about f2.8).
-It also comes down to bokeh, the Zeiss 50 will have a minuscule advantage on circle shapes which is cancelled by the 58's thinner depth of field overall.
+The Voigtlander is also the better closed down landscape and scenic lens of the two.
+Its microcontrast is 2nd to none.
+The Zeiss will deliver superior colors but the Voigtlander will win at BW.
+It also comes down to bokeh, the Zeiss 50 will have an advantage on circle shapes which contain a less strong outline than the Voigtlander's harsher rendition.
 Neck and Neck as expected.